 For each reference, the title and/or abstract were screened for article relevancy using the agreed guidelines established at the start of the review.
 Letters and editorials were marked as ‘not relevant’ as were all references clearly unrelated to the scope of the review.
 All other articles were marked as ‘potentially relevant’ and were reviewed independently by two members of the review team using an agreed Inclusion/Exclusion form.
 Where any disagreement occurred, a third member of the team arbitrated in the decision.

 Data on exposures, outcomes, sample size, participants, study-design and length of intervention, were entered directly into an access database.
-Data reported only in figures and not in tables was not extracted and authors were not contacted.
+Authors were not contacted, and only data reported in tables (but not figures) were extracted. .
 Data extraction was completed by one of several members of the review team with serial review for extraction errors.

 Quality assessment of trials